-The summer Asia Seminar expands participants’ international business education by taking them out of the classroom and matches them to highly-regarded business connections.
+The winter Southeast Asia Seminar expands participants’ international business education by taking them out of the classroom and matches them to highly-regarded business connections.
 Chinese customs, history and politics are viewed from a practical perspective, and students learn how it shapes the business environment and overall culture today.

-Tours of the Forbidden City, Great Wall, Tienanmen Square and Shanghai are part of the trip.
+Tours of the Damnoen Floating Market, Cu Chi Tunnels, Vietnamese street food, and Bangkok are part of the trip.
 Students learn from the best in each country:

-When working with a traditional study abroad program, business majors often have difficulty deciding which location will be most beneficial to their future career.
-Short-term, multi-destination programs offer flexibility, a wider breadth of knowledge and range of mentor expertise.
+When working with a traditional study abroad program, business majors often have difficulty deciding which location will be most beneficial to their future careers.
+Short-term, multi-destination programs offer flexibility, a wider breadth of knowledge, and a range of mentor expertise.